nguyensjsu/sp22-202-the-architects/README.md

 ## Team Journal

 ### Week 1

-- Weekly Scrum Report
 - Paramjot Singh
+   - What I did: Broke down Uno into objects
+   - What I plan to do today: Setup Greenfoot, Plan Design Patterns
+   - Blockers: N/A